Kobe child murders: Letter

-Azuma had begun the letter by addressing a mistake made by a local TV broadcaster, which mispronounced the "Sakakibara" name as "Onibara" – "Demon Rose", which he disliked, writing that he wanted to be called by his "real name".
+Azuma had begun the letter by addressing a mistake made by a local TV broadcaster, which mispronounced the "Sakakibara" name as "Onibara" – "Demon Rose," which he disliked, writing that he wanted to be called by his "real name."
 The letter largely blamed the Japanese educational system for his actions, claiming "compulsory education formed me, an invisible person."
-He also accused police of putting no effort into the investigation to "cover up [his] existence", which was supposedly a recurring event in his life.
-Azuma claimed that his crimes differed from "pathetic revenge" in that he stylised the murders as a game which created for him "a new world all your own", further writing "I am putting my life at stake for the sake of this game...
-If I'm caught, I'll probably be hanged... police should be angrier and more tenacious in pursuing me....".
-He stated that he was driven by a natural urge to kill, writing "It's only when I kill that I am liberated from the constant hatred that I suffer and that I am able to attain peace.
+Azuma also accused police of putting no effort into the investigation to "cover up [his] existence," which was supposedly a recurring event in his life.
+He claimed that his crimes differed from "pathetic revenge" in that he stylised the murders as a game which created for him "a new world all your own," further writing, "I am putting my life at stake for the sake of this game...
+If I'm caught, I'll probably be hanged... police should be angrier and more tenacious in pursuing me."
+Azuma stated that he was driven by a natural urge to kill, writing, "It's only when I kill that I am liberated from the constant hatred that I suffer and that I am able to attain peace.
 It is only when I give pain to people that I can ease my own pain."
-At the end of the letter, he wrote "From now on, if you misread my name or spoil my mood I will kill three vegetables a week.
+At the end of the letter, he wrote, "From now on, if you misread my name or spoil my mood I will kill three vegetables a week.
 If you think I can only kill children you are greatly mistaken.
 I have the ability to kill the same person twice."

-Kobe Shinbun assumed that the letter was authentic and similar in nature to those by the "Otaku Murderer", Tsutomu Miyazaki, who also wrote taunting letters to authorities with the purpose of confusing police.
+Kobe Shinbun assumed that the letter was authentic and similar in nature to those by serial killer Tsutomu Miyazaki, who also wrote taunting letters to authorities with the purpose of confusing police.